Disabling Transparent Huge Pages (THP)

 +

 Transparent huge pages (THP) is a memory management system that is enabled by default in most Linux operating systems.
-THP must be disabled in order for Couchbase Server to function correctly on Linux.

 In Linux operating systems, huge pages is a feature that provides a way for the CPU and OS to create pre-allocated contiguous memory space, and which is designed to improve application performance.
-Transparent huge pages (THP) is a Linux OS feature that automates the creation of contiguous memory space, and conceals much of the complexity of using actual huge pages on systems with large amounts of memory.
+Transparent huge pages (THP) is a Linux OS feature that automates the creation of contiguous memory space and conceals much of the complexity of using actual huge pages on systems with large amounts of memory.

 THP is enabled by default in most Linux operating systems, and functions very well for most applications and processes.
 However, THP is detrimental to Couchbase’s performance (as it is for nearly all databases that tend to have sparse rather than contiguous memory access patterns).

-You must disable THP on Linux systems to ensure the optimal performance of Couchbase Server.
+Therefore, you must disable THP on Linux systems to ensure the optimal performance of Couchbase Server.

 Using Init Script